minio/docs/source/operations/checklists/hardware.rst

    Prioritize securing the necessary components for each of these areas before focusing on other hardware resources, such as compute-related constraints.

 The minimum recommendations above reflect MinIO's experience with assisting enterprise customers in deploying on a variety of IT infrastructures while maintaining the desired SLA/SLO.
-While MinIO may run on less than the minimum recommended topology, any potential cost savings come at the risk of decreased reliability.
+While MinIO may run on less than the minimum recommended topology, any potential cost savings come at the risk of decreased reliability, performance, or overall functionality.

 Networking
 ~~~~~~~~~~